riscvarchive/ISA_Formal_Spec_Public_Review/Kami.md

 The RISC-V Kami Spec relies on the following tools/libraries:

-1. Coq
+1. Coq 8.9.x
 2. Kami
-3. Verilog compilation and simulation tools (verilator)
+3. Verilator >= 3.9xx (for compiling and simulating verilog)
 4. BBV (Bedrock Bit Vector) -- it implements the bit-vector library in Coq
 5. coq-record-update -- it implements notation for updating structures in place
 6. clang (C-compiler that can run verilator generated C code fast)
-7. GHC (Haskell compiler to generate verilog)
+7. GHC 8.4.x (Haskell compiler to generate verilog)

 ## Tool ecosystem: what other work has been/is being done with those tools